MakeSchool-Tutorials/web-7-react-redux-tetris-app/P15-Connect-Grid-Board/content.md

 }
 ```

-Things still won't render correctly in the browser just yet.
-Keep filling out these connections though and we'll get there!
+No visual changes quite yet, but make sure everything still loads correctly in the browser!

 # Now Commit